 |Q Workshop||Steve Jackson Games - Novelty DIce||Reaper: Pizza Dungeon Dice|

-Like most inquisitive homo-sapiens, I am often prompted by my curiosity to peruse the vast information seas of interwebs.
+Like most inquisitive homo-sapiens, we at Miniature Hub are often prompted by our curiosity to peruse the vast information seas of interwebs.
 I'll have a thought, and go do what we Librarians call a "quick and dirty Google search" to see what information is out there on a particular topic.
 It was here where I was surprised to discover that, although many companies sell and market DnD dice, dice bags, dice sets, dice trays, dice towers etc, it's alarming rare how few articles break down the basics of what is out there for customers, certainly I think in comparison to the emphasis on D&D Miniatures.
 So, either it's such an obvious topic that it needs no explaining at all (entirely possible), or shops are happy to sell, but not really interested in fulfilling customer curiosity to know their options in this area.
 As an experienced seller of wares in the busy sector of niche click clacks and nick knacks dominated by accessories like Dungeons and Dragons Dice, it's this latter option that rings most true.
 But hey, I could be wrong, and if so feel free to abandon this article as quickly as a Chaotic Neutral Warlock abandons the party as soon as the going gets.... a better offer elsewhere.

 When I first started playing D&D all those years ago, I knew one thing before I even got to the table - that I would have to roll dice, and that meant I needed to have some dice to roll.
 So, I went on a primitive hunt to find dungeons and dragons dice.
 Online wasn't as much of a thing in those days, so I had to canvas the local game store's limited selection to find the right set for me.
 I ended up getting something for myself and my fiance at the time, and turned up to our first game ever, ready to roll.
 It might sound trite, but it was a formative experience, getting our own dice to then roll up our first characters.